mgoigfer/nova-spotify-track-field/README.md

 ## Installation

-First, you must install [mgoigfer/laravel-spotify-wrapper](https://github.com/mgoigfer/laravel-spotify-wrapper) into your Laravel app.
+First, you must install [mgoigfer/laravel-spotify-wrapper](https://github.com/mgoigfer/laravel-spotify-wrapper) and [mgoigfer/nova-spotify-auth-tool](https://github.com/mgoigfer/nova-spotify-auth-tool) into your Laravel app.

-Then, you must install [mgoigfer/nova-spotify-auth-tool](https://github.com/mgoigfer/nova-spotify-auth-tool) into your Laravel Nova app.

 Next, you can install this package via [Composer](https://getcomposer.org/):

 ```bash
 composer require mgoigfer/nova-spotify-track-field
 ```

+## Use

 Register the field in your resource's `fields` method: